sjhiggs/sjhiggs.github.io/_posts/2019-02-04-openshift-lab.markdown

 ```

 # Configure openshift servers using custom ansible scripts
 This custom script sets up some prerequisites before using the openshift-ansible scripts.
 In particular, repos are set up, nested virtualization is enabled, useful packages are installed, hostnames are assigned, and root's public ssh key is distributed to the nodes.
-Run the following from the custom scripts ansible directory:
+Run the following from the ${SCRIPTS}/ansible directory:
 ```
 ansible-playbook -i hosts-ose-install --vault-id @prompt openshift-prerequisites.yml
 ```